stateful/docs.runme.dev/docs/guide/helm.md

 # Running Helm with Runme

+If you find yourself performing a task repeatedly, it's best to automate it - this is a core principle of DevOps.
+This mindset has led to numerous initiatives focused on automation.
+For instance, we package and containerize our applications and write documentation as a guide to understand what needs to be done.
+With Runme, your documentation can be transformed into an interactive notebook where users can apply and perform the actions outlined in your documentation.

 Helm is a package manager for Kubernetes, an open-source orchestration platform.
 It assists users in defining, installing, and managing applications and their dependencies on a Kubernetes cluster.
 Conversely, Runme is an IDE that converts Markdown files into executable notebooks.
 Both platforms aim to simplify users' deployment processes.

 Runme is designed to enhance communication between teams and facilitate knowledge sharing.
 It has the technical capability to execute your code or deploy your application, and it is accompanied by clear documentation that everyone can comprehend.